aiclub/AI-Marathon/README.md

 # AI-Marathon
-A series of introductory level, application-based sessions on various subdomains of AI and DS
+A series of introductory level, application-based sessions on various subdomains of AI.